 Student Eligibility Requirements

-Be at least 14 years of age as of the day you would be issued a badge.
+Be at least 14 years of age as of the day class starts.

 Be currently enrolled in a high school or accredited home school program